gradle/integrations-wishlist/README.md

 ## Contributing

-Just submit a pull request or an issue
+Just submit a pull request or an issue!